SubJSONOf

 are forbidden by JSON specification.
 To avoid too much escaping,

 raw strings are accepted.
-A raw string
+A raw string is a “r” followed by a

-delimiter, the corresponding delimiter closes the string
+delimiter, the corresponding delimiter closes the string.
+The

 following raw strings are all the same as “foo\bar("zip")!”: